 Drs.
 John & Julie Gottman, Ph.D.

-John Gottman, Ph.D. has spent 42 years studying couples and has learned to predict with over a 90% accuracy rate, which couples would end up happy, unhappy or divorced, based on this research.
+John Gottman, Ph.D. has spent over 42 years studying couples and has learned to predict with over a 90% accuracy rate, which couples would end up happy, unhappy, or divorced, based on this research.

 It isn't hard to learn, but it takes practice applying it to your relationship.
 Not brilliant insight, earth-shaking empathy, or remarkable patience.

-And a belief that your relationship is in NSO, a temporary state, and not permanently "doomed."
+It also requires the a belief that your relationship is in Negative Sentiment Override (NSO), a temporary state, and not permanently "doomed."

-This is not long term work, but it does take consistent practice.
-And a willingness to open up and to work hard to make your relationship better.
+This is not long-term work, but it requires a willingness to open up and to work hard to make your relationship better.

-It's natural to argue or disagree with each other every once in a while.
-But, when you find yourself fighting with your partner, and losing respect for the other, it's time to address the situation before it gets worse.
+It's natural to argue or disagree with each other occasionally.
+But, when you find yourself fighting with your partner, and losing respect for each other, it's time to address the situation before it gets worse.
 We can work with you and your partner to help you better communicate and work through the issues that most impact your relationship.

 If you've ever seen the TV show "Lie to Me," it is based on Dr. Ekman's work.

-We record this same specific structured interview (10 minutes long), as part of our assessment, too.
+As in all Gottman therapy we record a specific structured interview (10 minutes long), as part of our assessment.

-Just as Dr. Gottman does, we watch our couples' facial expressions, and use Paul Ekman's work to learn how to recognize these "micro-expressions."
+And as instructed by Gottman couples therapy, we watch our couples' facial expressions, and use Paul Ekman's work to learn how to recognize these "micro-expressions."

-Our clients complete this same set of questions (with other instruments including ones on attachment (see below), and Dr. K's own instruments on sexuality, so that your couples therapist can complete a thorough assessment.
+Our Gottman couples therapy clients complete this same set of questions (with other instruments including ones on attachment (see below), and Dr. K's own instruments on sexuality, so that your couples therapist can complete a thorough assessment.
 You will receive the most comprehensive review of your relationship available today.